IDMNYU/InteractiveInstallation_Spring19_Bennett/calendar.md

 ##### Homework
 * [Get a copy of Max/MSP/Jitter, Download it and install it](https://cycling74.com/products/max/)
-* Read & Work through Max tutorials: XX
+* Read & Work through Max tutorials + Explore the associated patches (Max/Help/References/Click-on-the-house/Max/Tutorials: Hello - Keyboard & Mouse Input  (1-8))
 * Join our **[Slack](https://interactivein-npx3934.slack.com)** workspace.
-* Email me your [Github Handle/Name](https://github.com/).
+* Direct Message me your [Github Handle/Name](https://github.com/).
 If you do not have one, please setup a Github Account
 * Set up your [Process Site](Process_Site.md) ENTIRELY.
 Test your site url and every page created in a different browser
 * Post a link to your [Process Site](Process_Site.md) in our Slack Workspace under the Process-Site-URL Channel.
 * Prepare your Show + Tell Presentation